 Until recently, BMW required unique snap-in adapters for each make and model of phone.
 This required purchasing new snap-ins when changing or upgrading phones.
 As another limiting factor, these snap-ins wouldn't accomodate the extra size of phones protected in cases.
-Thankfully, BMW introduced universal snap-ins in 2014 for both Andriod and Apple, featuring inductive coupling of the external antenna:
+Thankfully, BMW introduced universal snap-ins in 2014 for both Andriod and Apple:

 Universal snap-ins accommodate all current phones, the only limiting factor being phone width.

 Earlier phones such as iPhones thru version 4 and Samsungs thru S4 still require unique snap-ins however, and iPhones thru version 7/8 have dedicated snap-ins available.
 So for example, iPhone 8 owners could use either the dedicated snap-in or universal.
 And while universals accommodate phones in cases, they also require manually connecting your phone to the tether cable (versus the wire-free look of dedicated snap-ins).
-On the other hand, the universal's tether cable allows the phone to be removed for better viewing while maintaining power.
+On the other hand, the universal's tether cable allows the phone to be temporarily removed and brought forward for better viewing while maintaining power.

 To locate dedicated snap-in part numbers for older phones, navigate to RealOEM.com and select a current BMW model (such as the current 7-series).
 Then select the Retrofitting/Conversion parts group and scroll down to the Communication and Information section.
 (Such parts are not listed under the E38 7-series since they did not exist when the E38 was made.)